healthyregions/oeps/docs/reference/commands/merge-data-table.md

   Merge data from an external CSV into the canonical CSVs in OEPS.

+  ARGUMENTS:

+  TABLE_SOURCE: name of table_source to merge this CSV into.
+Table source must already exist in the registry.

 Options:
   -s, --source TEXT        Path to CSV that will be merged into the data
                            registry.
-  -g, --geodata-source TEXT  Name of the geodata source this table will be
-                             joined to.
-  -y, --year TEXT            Name of the geodata source this table will be
+  -t, --table-source TEXT  Name of the table source this input will be joined
-                             joined to.
+                           to.
-  --force                    Continue without any prompts --dry-run                  Continue without any prompts --validate                 Only run validation operations on the input data
-                             table
+  --dry-run                Stage and prepare the import but alter no registry
+                           or data files.
   --registry-path PATH     Optional override for the registry directory.
   --help                   Show this message and exit.
 ```